knaeimi/asteroids_project/README.md

     Outside rescources we used: Youtube for movement and key ideas/logic, StackOverflow for bullet/meteor delay ideas.

     Preceptors that helped us: Lewis with initial bullet projectile logic/debugging, Marvin with the hundreds of ConcurrentModificationExceptions we ran into (along with debugging other types of crashes).

-    Help from Professor Bret Jackson with meteor spawning and collisions (on Wednesday).
+    Help from Professor Bret Jackson with linear algebra concepts for beam collision.
-    Help from Professor Getiria Onsongo with animation ideas.

     This project would be nowhere near where it is now without these people (In real life or in decade old StackOverflow threads/YouTube videos).
 All thanks goes to them for tireless help with debugging, ideas, and tolerating countless rubber-duck style debugging conversations.